Traditional Medicines and OTC Products

 7. Can OTC products be marketed or advertised directly to the public?

 Yes, prior to authorization from INVIMA.
-Please refer to Marketing, Manufacturing, Packaging & Labelling, Advertising: Colombia
+Please refer to Question 17 in Marketing, Manufacturing, Packaging & Labelling, Advertising: Colombia

 8. What is the mechanism by which a prescription-only product can be converted to an OTC product?

 The mechanism is applying for a change of the MA with respect the sales condition of the product.
 This change implies an evaluation from “Sala Especializada de medicamentos” which will issue a technical opinion about the availability of the change as requested.

 Once this commission approves the switch from prescription only to OTC, then interested party can apply for the change of the sales condition enclosing the approval issued by Sala Especializada de Medicamentos.